Prezzodaman/x86/bgl.md

 - **bgl_collision_w2** - Width of the second sprite (word)
 - **bgl_collision_h2** - Height of the second sprite (word)

-If the point is anywhere inside the sprite, the byte **bgl_collision_flag** will be set to 1, otherwise it'll be set to 0.
+If the two boxes intersect, the byte **bgl_collision_flag** will be set to 1, otherwise it'll be set to 0.

 ## bgl_point_collision_check
 Checks if a single point is inside a sprite, useful for checking against the mouse position.
 Parameters are passed using the following memory locations: